SECURE Act rewrites the rules on stretch IRAs

 Sign up for Fidelity Viewpoints weekly email for our latest insights.

-If you're not a spouse or an EDB, then you must distribute all assets from the inherited IRA within 10 years of the original owner's death.
+If you're not a spouse or an EDB, then generally you must distribute all assets from the inherited IRA within 10 years of the original owner's death.
 How should you do this?
-In general, it depends on which of 3 scenarios below best describes your situation.
+In general, it depends on which of 4 scenarios below best describes your situation.
+(Your situation may differ from the scenarios listed here.)

 Scenario 1: You inherit a traditional IRA or 401(k), need the income to live on in retirement, and expect your tax status or taxable income to remain constant over the next 10 years